-- 3.119 Early analysis of data from visitor survey work carried out at a range of key access points to the South Pennine Moors within Bradford District during August and September 2013 has informed the outer limit of this zone.
-Respondents' postcode data from the 2013 visitor surveys has been geo-referenced using OS Code Point within GIS to generate projections of average distance travelled to site and establish a picture of the zone of influence of visits to the SAC/SPA.
+- 3.118 Recreational impacts were identified as a key impact pathway and were subject to further investigation.
+Information presented in the HRA Report identified a range of issues including trampling and erosion, the effects of dogs and disturbance in relation to routes and access points. - Zone C in Policy SC8 identifies a zone of visitor influence extending up to 7km from the boundary of the South Pennine Moors SPA/SAC based on visitor survey data, using postcode of origin and point of access to the SAC/SPA.
 Research carried out on distances travelled to visit European Sites for recreation in other parts of the country and supported by Natural England has indicated an average distance travelled to reach the site of between 5 and 7km.
-The indicative zones are shown in Appendix 14. - 3.120 The HRA Report makes a number of broad recommendations in relation to management and mitigation measures and considers that an integrated management plan is needed to assess relative benefits that could be achieved from a mix of interventions.
+The indicative zones are shown in Appendix 14. - The HRA Report makes a number of broad recommendations in relation to management and mitigation measures and considers that an integrated management plan is needed to assess relative benefits that could be achieved from a mix of interventions.
 Further analysis of the visitor survey data, together with the outputs from the bird and habitat surveys, will refine the overall approach, in relation to the provision of greenspace, access and habitat management measures and monitoring.
 The Council will then be in a position to define in greater detail the most appropriate range of measures.
-As part of the process of reassessing existing open space, responding to the need for additional areas of recreation open space and identifying green infrastructure, consideration will be given to the potential of such areas to provide alternative natural greenspace and to deflect pressures from more sensitive upland areas. - 3.121 An approach will be adopted that sets out a mechanism for the calculation of the planning contribution towards the most beneficial mix of the management and mitigation measures identified in the policy.
-Where funding needs to be pooled from a number of development proposals, consideration will be given to include such measures in the Regulation 123 List of the Community Infrastructure Levy Regulations. - 3.122 Differences in the scale of impacts that individual projects can have, will need to be recognized.
-Larger scale developments may be expected to explore ways of avoiding or mitigating their adverse impacts through on-site measures. - 3.123 In conjunction with other interested parties, the Council is committed to developing a long term mitigation strategy to ensure that planned growth can be accommodated without having an adverse effect upon the integrity of the South Pennines.
+As part of the process of reassessing existing open space, responding to the need for additional areas of recreation open space and identifying green infrastructure, consideration will be given to the potential of such areas to provide alternative natural greenspace and to deflect pressures from more sensitive upland areas. - The evidence base for the forthcoming SPD will inform the identification and delivery of opportunities for additional greenspaces, improvements to existing areas and visitor access and management measures.
+These will be set out in a Strategic Access Management and Monitoring (SAMM) Strategy to better manage access arrangements within the SAC/SPA, in conjunction with the provision of alternative recreational spaces, which will allow appropriate, feasible and publicly acceptable means of mitigating residual impacts to be identified.
+An approach will be adopted that sets out a mechanism for the calculation of the planning contribution towards the most beneficial mix of the management and mitigation measures identified in the policy.
+Where funding needs to be pooled from a number of development proposals, consideration will be given to include such measures in the Regulation 123 List of the Community Infrastructure Levy Regulations.

+- 3.122 Differences in the scale of impacts that individual projects can have, will need to be recognized.
+Larger scale developments may be expected to explore ways of avoiding or mitigating their adverse impacts through on-site measures. - In conjunction with other interested parties, the Council is committed to developing a long term mitigation strategy to ensure that planned growth can be accommodated without having an adverse effect upon the integrity of the South Pennines.